j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 Let's make a start with `<term>`.
 There is nothing particular special about this, but we will need to be careful to handle the difference between tupled expressions and parenthesised expressions.
-There are a couple of ways we can try and tackle this: the first is to write both cases out and be sure to `attempt` one of them, so we can back out if required.
+There are a couple of ways we can try and tackle this: the first is to write both cases out and be sure to `atomic` one of them, so we can back out if required.
 The second is to parse them as one case together and then disambiguate which of the constructors should be used in a bridge!
 I'm going to take the first approach for now, and then we can revisit later.
 Now for the `<term>`
 parser: